Stay at Inglewood Manor for The Open Golf Championship 2014

-The perfect size to host an exclusive-use hospitality package at The Open Golf Championship 2014, Inglewood Manor Hotel is one of the few venues that can afford the utmost privacy whilst offering your guests 29 luxuriously refurbished bedrooms, exquisite dining and 38 acres of glorious grounds to enjoy.
-A 30 minute drive (or very short helicopter ride) will take you to the entrance to Royal Liverpool Golf Club, and on your party’s return we can offer gala dinners, champagne on our gorgeous sunlit terraces, or a relaxed barbeque in the gardens.
+The perfect place to stay during The Open Golf Championship 2014, Inglewood Manor Hotel is one of the few venues that can afford the utmost privacy whilst offering 29 luxuriously refurbished bedrooms, exquisite dining and 38 acres of glorious grounds to enjoy.
+A 30 minute drive (or very short helicopter ride) will take you to the entrance to Royal Liverpool Golf Club, and for groups we can offer gala dinners, champagne on our gorgeous sunlit terraces, or a relaxed barbeque in the gardens.

 For further details contact the General Manager on 0151 339 5105.